zijie-cai/braindump/README.md

 npm run build
 ```

-The production build is created in `dist/`.
+The production output is generated in `dist/`.

-## Deploy to GitHub Pages
+## Deploy

-Braindump is now a static Vite app, so GitHub Pages works well for hosting it.
+Braindump is a static Vite app, so it can be hosted on GitHub Pages.

 ```bash
 npm run build
 ```

-Then publish the `dist/` folder to GitHub Pages using your preferred flow:
+Then publish `dist/` using your preferred flow:
 - GitHub Actions
 - `gh-pages`
-- manual upload via a Pages-compatible branch
+- a Pages branch such as `gh-pages`

-The Vite config uses a relative base path, so the built assets can be served from a GitHub Pages project site.
+The app uses a relative Vite base path, so static assets work on GitHub Pages project sites.

 ## Stack